micronDLA/SDK/docs/C API.md

 ******
 ## int ie_getresult

 Get an output from a buffer.
 If opt_blocking was set then it will wait for Micron DLA hardware.

 ***Parameters:***

 `void *cmemo` : pointer to an Inference Engine object.

-`float *output` : pointer to allocated memory for the output.
-It will put the output values into this location.
+`float **output`: pointer to allocated memory for the output.
+The output values are returned in this location.

-`uint64_t output_elements` : output size.
+`uint64_t *output_elements`: number of elements allocated for each output is returned in this location.

 `void **userparam` : recover the parameters set for a previously given input.